General Academic Information

 Yale’s course selection period (also known as “shopping period”) takes place during the first two weeks of classes and allows you to participate in courses that interest you without enrolling in them right away.
 After you arrive on campus, you choose courses to visit during the course selection period.
 From those you visit, you will enroll in four or five.
 Please be aware that classes conducted during the first two weeks of the term are regular, full-fledged classes with readings, homework and, occasionally, graded assignments.
 Be prepared to keep up with assignments and participate fully in each class in which you may wish to enroll.

 Course Information and Enrollment

 Before arriving in New Haven, you may want to browse through the course offerings listed in the YCPS.
 During the final few weeks of the summer, you can view many course syllabi through the Online Course Information (OCI) system.
-During Freshman Orientation, your residential college dean and your freshman counselor will explain how to select courses on line and complete your course schedule.
+During First-year Orientation, your residential college dean and your freshman counselor will explain how to select courses online and complete your course schedule.
 You will also be able to view course evaluations for some of the classes you are considering.